 The Fastly WAF only executes on traffic sent to the origin server.

-About the WAF audit log page
+About the WAF audit history page

 Some entries contain information about the WAF's OWASP properties.
 To learn more about the OWASP properties, refer to the OWASP properties section.